maciti/maciti.github.io/_posts/2017-06-05-add-wsse-security-header-to-soap-request-wcf.markdown

 In order to allow your WCF client application to communicate with a WSS service a possible solution could be the following:

-Capture the raw soap message before it gets submitted:
+1. Capture the raw soap message before it gets submitted: <a href="http://mbsguru.blogspot.ie/2012/11/capturing-and-using-raw-soap-messages.html"> capture raw soap messages</a>

-you can follow the following post:

-<a href="http://mbsguru.blogspot.ie/2012/11/capturing-and-using-raw-soap-messages.html">capture raw soap messages</a>

-implement BeforeSendRequest method in CapturingMessageInspector class (the following code is going to modify the soap message injecting the wss security header):
+2. Implement BeforeSendRequest method in CapturingMessageInspector class (the following code is going to modify the soap message injecting the wss security header):

 {% highlight csharp %}